Intersection Problems in Extremal Combinatorics: Theorems, Techniques and Questions Old and New: Intersection problems for families of subsets of an (unstructured) set

-\subsection{Covering by intersecting families: Lov\'asz' proof of Kneser's conjecture, and a Boolean analogue.}
+\subsection{Covering by intersecting families: Lov\'asz's proof of Kneser's conjecture, and a Boolean analogue.}

 Recall that if $G = (V,E)$ is a graph, the {\em chromatic number} $\chi(G)$ of $G$ is the minimum integer $k$ such that $V(G)$ may be partitioned into $k$ independent sets.
-In 1955, Kneser \cite{kneser} made the following conjecture regarding the chromatic number of the Kneser graph $K_{n,k}$. \begin{conj}[Kneser, 1955] For any $k \leq n/2 $, $\chi(K_{n,k}) = n-2k+2$. \end{conj} Kneser's conjecture says that if $k \leq n/2$, then $n-2k+2$ intersecting families are required to cover ${[n] \choose k}$; this may be achieved by taking the covering
+In 1955, Kneser \cite{kneser} made the following conjecture regarding the chromatic number of the Kneser graph $K_{n,k}$. \begin{conj}[Kneser, 1955] For $k,n \in \mathbb{N}$ with $k \leq n/2$, we have $\chi(K_{n,k}) = n-2k+2$. \end{conj} Kneser's conjecture says that if $k \leq n/2$, then $n-2k+2$ intersecting families are required to cover ${[n] \choose k}$; this may be achieved by taking the covering

 Kneser's conjecture was proved by Lov\'asz \cite{lovasz-kneser} in 1977.
-His proof is one of the first examples of algebraic topology being used to resolve a problem in Extremal Combinatorics.
+His proof is one of the first examples of algebraic topology being used to resolve a problem in extremal combinatorics.
 Shortly afterwards, B\'ar\'any \cite{barany} gave a shorter proof, also topological, relying on the Borsuk-Ulam theorem.

 An attractive variant of Kneser's problem concerning the Boolean cube $\{0,1\}^n$, was recently posed (independently) by Alon \cite{alon-talk} and Long \cite{long-personal}.
-For each $1 \leq t \leq n$, let us define $G_{n,t}$ to be the graph with vertex-set $\{0,1\}^n$, where two vertices are joined by an edge if their Hamming distance is at least $n-t$ (i.e., iff they agree on at most $t$ coordinates).
+For each $1 \leq t \leq n$, let us define $G_{n,t}$ to be the graph with vertex-set $\{0,1\}^n$, where two vertices are joined by an edge if their Hamming distance is at least $n-t$ (i.e.\ iff they agree on at most $t$ coordinates).
 The problem is to find $\chi(G_{n,t})$.
 It is easy to show that for $t \leq \sqrt{n}$, we have $t+1 \leq \chi(G_{n,t}) \leq O(t^2)$.
 (The upper bound may be proved using a colouring where the colour-classes consist of $Ct^2$ Hamming balls (or subsets thereof), whose centres are chosen independently at random; this works with high probability, provided $C>0$ is a sufficiently large absolute constant.
 The lower bound follows from Kneser's conjecture, now a theorem, together with the fact that $G_{n,t}$ contains a copy of $K_{n,\lceil (n-t)/2\rceil}$.)
 However, for $t \leq \sqrt{n}$, it is unknown whether $\chi(G_{n,t})$ is linear or quadratic in $t$.